 Forms and AD user name conflicts

-If an existing forms user has the same user name as an Active Directory user, the system attempts to authenticate the forms user.
-As a result, the system cannot create an account for the domain user.
-You can avoid this behavior by renaming the existing forms user.
+Active Directory users cannot authenticate if an existing forms user has the same user name (only the common name of the AD user is processed, i.e. without the domain component).
+In these cases, the system cannot create an account for the AD user.
+You can avoid these conflicts by renaming the existing forms user.

 When a user signs in using Active Directory credentials for the first time, the system automatically creates a matching user account in the Kentico database and also imports the user's domain groups as roles.
 The imported roles do not authorize the users to perform any actions in Kentico by default.
 You need to configure permissions and UI personalization settings for the imported roles manually if you wish to use them.